Ananya2272/lic/Differential Amplifier.md

 <p>  Now in edit simulation select transient analysis and select sine wave and give DC offset value as 1.72v on both side and observe the Waveform.Give 180degree to one MOSFET and 0 degree to another MOSFET.ac AMPLITUDE AS 1V.</p><br>

 # AC analysis

+<p>  To perform AC analysis we need to select ac analysis in the edit simulator . and select the decade.Find the gain and observe the waveform obtained.
+<p> the gain is increased because it raises the output resistance.</p>